Menu

 The Revival of Granite for Kitchen Worktops and Vanities in 2026

+Granite countertops fit this shift perfectly.
 Rather than the heavily speckled surfaces that defined older kitchens, modern granite choices focus on natural movement, cleaner visual patterns and finishes that feel more architectural.

 Granite worktops remain one of the most durable kitchen surfaces available.
 Their natural resistance to heat, scratching and everyday wear makes them particularly suitable for busy family kitchens while still delivering a premium visual finish.